About The Arts Council

 boston college arts council

 The arts have the unique ability to teach and communicate in ways that other intellectual activities cannot.
 Visually, musically and physically, they challenge our thinking, touch our hearts and connect us through collaborative action.
-Whether reflecting upon the impact of the arts in the lecture halls and museums, or participating in the very act of creation in our rehearsal rooms, studios and stages, artistic activities exercise the critical and aesthetic thought processes that we value so highly in our students.
+Whether it is reflecting upon the impact of the arts in the lecture halls and museums, or participating in the very act of creation in our rehearsal rooms, studios and stages, artistic activities exercise the critical and aesthetic thought processes that we value so highly in our students.
 Participation in art and performance promotes a sense of community and empathy with the human condition that connects us both culturally and spiritually.
-These artistic pursuits are essential in the formation of the whole person and fundamental to a dynamic university environment.
+These artistic pursuits are essential to the formation of the whole person and fundamental to a dynamic university environment.

 The goals of the BC Arts Council include: increasing the visibility of the arts at Boston College, both on and off campus; improving academic programs in the arts; enhancing Boston College's national academic stature; strengthening participation in the arts from the neighboring communities; increasing student involvement in BC arts programs; developing space and facilities for the arts; and encouraging fundraising for the arts.